 Avoid tech or text neck by placing the phone in a stand and adjusting the screen height on devices.

-Tip 4) Help Your Child Avoid Eye Fatigue and Tech Neck Strain Schedule Frequent Breaks.
+Tip 4) Help Your Child Avoid Eye Strain, Tired Eyes and Tech Neck Strain Schedule Frequent Breaks.

 I'm all about the 20-20-2 minute rule.
 Every twenty minutes I take my eyes off the screen and look 20 feet away for 2 minutes--experts say just 20 seconds of looking away is all that's needed to reduce eye strain--but why not loosen those shoulders and reduce neck tension by extending break 5 to 10 minute breaks each hour to get up and move around.
 Going outside can be even more helpful as several recent epidemiological studies suggest that more time spent outdoors might actually protect against the development and progression of myopia.